JIC-CSB/kilombo/doc/manual.md

 A few example bots are provided with the simulator.
 They are found in the directory 'examples/'.
 Some of them are based on examples from www.kilobotics.com, but modified to work on the simulator.

 ## orbit
 One stationary bot, with ID 0, emits messages.
-Another bot moves and tries to keep a constant distance to the stationary bot.
+Another bot moves and tries to keep a constant distance to the stationary bot, by alternating between turning left and right.

 ## gradient
 The robot with ID 0 is initialized ith the gradient_value 0.
 Every other bot gets the smallest-value-ever-received + 1 as its own value.
 Note that the gradient_value never increases, even if the bots are moved around.
 In the simulator one can force a reset by pressing F6, which calls setup()  using the callback mechanism.